 Depression and psychological trauma are not at all uncommon.
 For many people, the disfigurement itself carries a constant reminder of the accident.
 Any victim who has suffered an injury that caused disfigurement would be well-advised to work through any related emotional trauma with a licensed therapist.
 Although therapy can be expensive and is not always covered by insurance, it may be a compensable expense that is covered by a personal injury claim.

 Many different types of accidents and incidents may cause permanent physical deformities.
-At Krzak Rundio Law Group, we have worked with injury victims suffering from disfigurements who have survived some of the following:
+At Krzak Rundio Gorman, Injury Attorneys, we have worked with injury victims suffering from disfigurements who have survived some of the following:

 - Airplane crashes